Global Church Network

-Global Church Network is an incorporated educational, networking and strategic resource for evangelical leadership.
+Global Church Network is an American incorporated educational, networking and strategic resource for evangelical leadership.
 The headquarters is in Melbourne, Florida.

 History

-It was founded in 2002 by Bill Bright, the late founder and chairman of Campus Crusade for Christ, and James O. Davis, founder of Cutting Edge International.
-Over the next decade GPN hopes to help five million churches to be planted and, in their own words, "win 1 billion people to Christ worldwide".
+Global Church Network was founded in 2002 by Bill Bright, the late founder and chairman of Campus Crusade for Christ, and James O. Davis, founder of Cutting Edge International.
+Over the next decade It hopes to help five million churches to be planted and, in their own words, "win 1 billion people to Christ worldwide".
 It is based in Orlando, Florida, and boasts 800,000 members worldwide.

 In 2003, it had 800,000 members, and Billion Soul Network formed in 2007, with a membership of 475,000 churches worldwide.

 Former New York City Mayor Rudy Giuliani has been a conference speaker and proponent of the movement.

 Driving forces propelling the movement forward include conferences, books and significant prayer initiatives.

 Over two hundred church denominations now participate in the movement.

-Mission and strategic approach

-GPN's current mission is "Helping to network, train and focus the church for the fulfilment of the Great Commission".
-It has a goal of carrying out that vision to the extent that five million churches are planted around the world and a billion people are converted.

-GPN offers curriculum to help church pastors develop ministry skills, Biblical knowledge, and spiritual maturity.
-It helps provide its members with information and networking on church planting issues, and provides resources for participatory churches.

-Bishop Kenneth Ulmer of Faith Central said "We have been given the opportunity to reach, win and disciple a billion souls for Jesus Christ."

-Partners

-GPN has a partner organization, Global Pastors Wives Network, that provides similar support to the wives of men in church planting and evangelical ministries.